haegardev/libnfdump/README.md

 On errors NULL is returned.
 The function get_next_record returns the next encountered record.
 If there are no records NULL is returned.

-More details can be found in the libnfdump wiki. https://github.com/haegardev/libnfdump/wiki
+More details can be found in the libnfdump wiki or in the man page of libnfdump. https://github.com/haegardev/libnfdump/wiki